The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models

 { \smaller \texttt{nzl22@mails.tsinghua.edu.cn, gaohuang@tsinghua.edu.cn} }

 \icmlcorrespondingauthor{gaohuang@tsinghua.edu.cn}

 -1in

 \begin{leapabstract} Diffusion Large Language Models (dLLMs) break the rigid left-to-right constraint of traditional LLMs, enabling token generation in arbitrary orders.
-Intuitively, this flexibility implies a solution space that strictly supersets the fixed autoregressive trajectory, theoretically unlocking superior reasoning potential for general tasks like mathematics and coding.
-Consequently, numerous works have leveraged reinforcement learning (RL)\footnotemark{} to elicit the reasoning capability of dLLMs.
-In this paper, we reveal a counter-intuitive reality: arbitrary order generation, in its current form, \emph{narrows} rather than expands the reasoning boundary of dLLMs.
-We find that dLLMs tend to exploit this order flexibility to bypass high-uncertainty tokens that are crucial for exploration, leading to a premature collapse of the solution space.
+Intuitively, this flexibility implies a solution space that strictly supersets the fixed autoregressive trajectory, theoretically unlocking superior reasoning potential.
+However, in this paper, we find that for general reasoning tasks (\eg, mathematics and coding), arbitrary order generation may in fact limit the reasoning potential of dLLMs.
+We observe that dLLMs tend to exploit this order flexibility to bypass high-uncertainty tokens that are crucial for exploration, which can lead to a premature collapse of solution coverage.
 This observation motivates a rethink of RL approaches for dLLMs, where considerable complexities, such as handling combinatorial trajectories and intractable likelihoods, are often devoted to preserving this flexibility.
-We demonstrate that effective reasoning can be better elicited by intentionally forgoing arbitrary order and applying standard Group Relative Policy Optimization (GRPO) instead.
+We show that effective reasoning can be elicited by simply forgoing arbitrary order and applying standard Group Relative Policy Optimization (GRPO) instead.
 Our approach, \textbf{JustGRPO}, is minimalist yet surprisingly effective (\eg, 89.1\% accuracy on GSM8K) while fully retaining the parallel decoding ability of dLLMs.

 \end{leapabstract}